Comparing SAM 2 and SAM 3 for Zero-Shot Segmentation of 3D Medical Data: Introduction

-This study makes three main contributions: \begin{itemize} \item A unified, cross-modality evaluation framework for comparing SAM~2 and SAM~3 under identical visual prompts, with all concept-level mechanisms in SAM~3 disabled. \item A comprehensive empirical analysis of prompt-frame as well as full-volume/sequence performance across 16 datasets, revealing a structural divergence in performance: while SAM~3 dominates initialization and tracking of complex topologies, SAM~2 retains specific advantages for some compact, rigid anatomy. \item A practical assessment of model interchangeability, providing the first systematic evidence on whether SAM~3 can serve as a drop-in replacement for SAM~2 in real-world 3D medical annotation workflows. \end{itemize} By isolating visual-prompt behavior and conducting extensive cross-modality experiments, this work clarifies the complementary strengths of SAM~2 and SAM~3 and provides guidance for selecting between these models in clinical and research settings.
+This study makes three main contributions: \begin{itemize} \item A unified, cross-modality evaluation framework for comparing SAM~2 and SAM~3 under identical visual prompts \item A comprehensive empirical characterization of prompt-frame and full-volume/sequence performance across sixteen datasets, spanning four modalities and 54 targets, under single-click, multi-click, bounding-box, and mask prompting. \item A cross-model failure-mode analysis that quantifies prompt-frame over-segmentation, temporal decay of prediction, and over-propagation, providing the first systematic evidence on when SAM~3 can serve as an out-of-the-box replacement for SAM~2 and when SAM~2 remains the more conservative propagator. \end{itemize} By isolating visual-prompt behaviour and conducting extensive cross-modality experiments, this work clarifies the complementary strengths of SAM~2 and SAM~3 and provides practical guidance for selecting between these models in clinical and research settings.